tamaraakguneyli/tamara-akguneyli-pickaflick/README.md

 ## Overview

-What is your app?
-Brief description in a couple of sentences.

 My capstone project involves developing a movie and series recommendation platform.
 Users can explore different suggestions, save films or series to a personalised watchlist for later viewing, and post reviews on different movies/series.

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.

 My app addresses the challenges users face in navigating the vast array of entertainment options.
 With overwhelming choices across streaming platforms, users struggle to find content aligned with their preferences.
 My platform will offer recommendations, watchlist functionality and being able to add your own review to a specific movie/series.

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.

 My app is designed for a diverse user base consisting of individuals of all different age groups and demographics.
 Users will utilise the app to discover new content and organise their viewing preferences.

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-1. Be able to see top 3 popular movies/series.
+1. See top 3 popular movies/series.
-2. Users can add movies or series to a personalised watchlist for future viewing.
+2. Add movies or series to a personalized watchlist.
-3. Users can post reviews from a specific movie/film.

-## Implementation
+3. Post reviews for movies/series.

-### Tech Stack
+## Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.

 - React
 - MySQL